CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/02-Flow/3-Modify-Main-Flow.md

    |<span className="large-number">➋</span>|Condition 1 |Dot-walk (see step 20 below)
    |<span className="large-number">❸</span>|Operator | is
    |<span className="large-number">❹</span>|Value | Y
-   |<span className="large-number">❺</span>|Click on the <span className="button-white-red-border">or</span> button.
+   |<span className="large-number">❺</span>|Click on the <span className="button-white-maroon-border">or</span> button.
    |<span className="large-number">❻</span>|Condition 2 | Dot-walk (see step 21 below)
    |<span className="large-number">❼</span>|Operator | is
    |<span className="large-number">❽</span>|Value |True
    |<span className="large-number">❾</span>|Click on the <span className="button-purple">Done</span> button.
 ![](./images/04-03-19-setupifcond.png)

-20. Dot-walk Condition 1 (step 2 above)
+2. Dot-walk Condition 1 (step 2 above)

    1. Click "1 - GET /User"

    2. Click the blue arrow next to the "output" object to drill down.

    3. Click on "telework-certified" to set the value.
 ![](./images/04-03-20-dotwalkpeoplefinder.png)

-21. Dot-walk Condition 2 (step 2 above)
+3. Dot-walk Condition 2 (step 2 above)

    1. Click "2 - Make A Decision"

    2. Click the blue arrow next to the "Decision Table Multiple Result Record" record to drill down.

    3. Click the blue arrow next to the "Result elements" glide_var to drill down.

    4. Click on "Auto Approved" to set the value.
 ![](./images/04-03-21-dotwalkautoapprove.png)

-22. Let's set the Approved value to true.
+2. Let's set the Approved value to true.

    1. Select "Flow Logic" as the step type.

    2. Select "Set Flow Variables" from the list.
 ![](./images/04-03-22-setflowvariables.png)

 23. To add a flow variable to set, click the plus sign ⨁.
 ![](./images/04-03-23-setflowvariables.png)

-24. Set the Approved flow variable to true.
+4. Set the Approved flow variable to true.

-    1. Drag and drop the "Approved" flow variable from the data pills on the right side of the screen into the Name field.
+   1. Drag and drop the <span className="button-white-purple-border-black">Approved</span> flow variable from the data pills on the right side of the screen into the Name field.

    2. Check the data box for true.

-    3. Click the "Done" button.
+   3. Click the <span className="button-purple">Done</span> button.
 ![](./images/04-03-24-setflowvariables.png)

 25. Now let's the flow logic for when our condition is not met.
 Hover above step 5 and click the plus sign ⨁.
 ![](./images/04-03-25-addelse.png)

-26. Add the else condition.
+6. Add the else condition.

    1. Select "Flow Logic" as the step type.

    2. Select "Else" from the list.
 ![](./images/04-03-26-addelse.png)

-27. Add the ask for approval action.
+7. Add the ask for approval action.

    1. Select "Action" as the step type.

    2. Select "ServiceNow Core" > "Ask for Approval".
 ![](./images/04-03-27-askforapproval.png)

-28. Setup the approval step.
+8. Setup the approval step.

-    1. Drag and drop the "Telework Case Record" from the data pills on the right-side of your screen.
+   1. Drag and drop the <span className="button-white-purple-border-black">Telework Case Record</span> from the data pills on the right-side of your screen.

    2. Set the Approval When field to "Anyone Approves.

    3. Dot-walk to the manager of the person that opened the telework request (see step 29 below).

-    4. Click the "Done" button.
+   4. Click the <span className="button-purple">Done</span> button.
 ![](./images/04-03-28-setupapproval.png)

-29. Dot-walk to the manager (step 3 above).
+9. Dot-walk to the manager (step 3 above).

+   1. Click "Trigger - Record Ceated".

+   2. Click the blue arrow next to the "Telework Case" record to drill down.

+   3. Click the blue arrow next to "Opened by".

+   4. Click on "Manager" to set the value.
 ![](./images/04-03-29-dotwalkapproval.png)

-30. Add the if condition for then manager approves.
+3. Add the if condition for then manager approves.

    1. Select "Flow Logic" as the step type.

    2. Select "If" from the list.
 ![](./images/04-03-30-checkforapproval.png)

-31. Setup the if condition to check for manager approval.
+1. Setup the if condition to check for manager approval.

-    1. Drag and drop the "Approval State" from the data pills on the right-side of your screen.
+   1. Drag and drop <span className="button-white-purple-border-black">Approval State</span> from the data pills on the right-side of your screen.

    2. Set the value to "Approved".

-    3. Click the "Done" button.
+   3. Click the <span className="button-purple">Done</span> button.
 ![](./images/04-03-31-setupapprovalcheck.png)

-32. Set the Approval flow variable to true.
+2. Set the Approval flow variable to true.

    1. Select "Flow Logic" as the action type.

    2. Select "Set Flow Variables" from the list.
 ![](./images/04-03-32-setflowvariables.png)

 33. To add a flow variable to set, click the plus sign ⨁.
 ![](./images/04-03-33-setflowvariables.png)

-34. Set the Approved flow variable to true.
+4. Set the Approved flow variable to true.

-    1. Drag and drop the "Approved" flow variable from the data pills on the right side of the screen into the Name field.
+   1. Drag and drop the <span className="button-white-purple-border-black">Approved</span> flow variable from the data pills on the right side of the screen into the Name field.

    2. Check the data box for true.

-    3. Click the "Done" button.
+   3. Click the <span className="button-purple">Done</span> button.
 ![](./images/04-03-34-setflowvariables.png)

 35. We no longer need our old Ask for Approval action, so go to line 9 and click the delete icon.
 ![](./images/04-03-35-deleteoldapproval.png)

-36. Confirm that we want to delete the action by clicking "Delete".
+36. Confirm that we want to delete the action by clicking <span className="button-white-red-border">Delete</span>.
 ![](./images/04-03-36-deleteoldapproval.png)

 37. To modify the if condition to check for approval, click on line 9 to expand.
 ![](./images/04-03-37-editifmgrapproves.png)

-38. Modify the approval condition.
+8. Modify the approval condition.

    1. Change the condition label to: if approval conditions met

    2. Clear Condition 1.

-    3. Drag and drop the "Approved" flow variable from the data pills on the right side of the screen into the Condition 1 field.
+   3. Drag and drop the <span className="button-white-purple-border-black">Approved</span> flow variable from the data pills on the right side of the screen into the Condition 1 field.

    4. Set value to "True".

-    5. Click the "Done" button.
+   5. Click the <span className="button-purple">Done</span> button.
 ![](./images/04-03-38-editifmgrapproves.png)

-39. Save the changes to the Main flow by clicking the "Save" button.
+39. Save the changes to the Main flow by clicking the <span className="button-purple">Save</span> button.
 ![](./images/04-03-39-saveflow.png)

-40. Activate the Main flow by clicking the "Activate" button.
+40. Activate the Main flow by clicking the <span className="button-white-purple-border">Activate</span> button.
 ![](./images/04-03-40-activateflow.png)

 ## Bonus